Domestic Violence Protection Orders: Get the Protection You Need

-Domestic Violence in the Family Law Case
+Domestic Violence in a Family Law Case

 Unfortunately, domestic violence issues are not uncommon in family law disputes.
 Violent acts and even threats of violence necessitate an order of protection.
 Washington courts have demonstrated zero-tolerance for acts of domestic violence; therefore, access to domestic violence relief through the courts is broad, allowing victims to easily pursue the protection they need.

 Domestic violence protection orders can vary depending on the unique circumstances of each case.
 In family law cases, orders of protection often involve special provisions for child visitation, exchanges of children, and communication regarding visitation and exchange.
-We’re experienced in domestic violence cases, and we can help clients handle domestic violence-related issues in a way that best suits their individual circumstances.

 The attorneys at AB Law are experienced in domestic violence cases, and we can help you handle domestic violence-related issues in a way that best suits your individual circumstances.